CharlesNyong/WebPortfolio/README.md

 - A very basic blog page.

 - A project page.
-This page talks of all the project i've done in the past
+This page talks of all the projects i've done in the past

 - My resume